walterdejong/synctool/doc/chapter4.md

   system specific; the PATH environment variable will be searched for the command if you do not supply a full path.

-  The default is: `ping -q -c 1 -t 1`
+  The default is: `ping -q -c 1 -w 1` (which assumes Linux ping options)

 * `ssh_cmd <ssh UNIX command>`